Alice Elgar: Legacy

-Alice's letters and the diary she kept during the years of her marriage between 1889 and 1920 are a full and valuable record of the lives of her and her family.
+Alice's letters and the diary she kept during the years of her marriage between 1889 and 1920 are a valuable record of the lives of her and her family.

 Her daughter

 At the beginning of World War I, Carice Elgar trained in First Aid, then from 1915 did translation work for the Government Censorship Department.

 The month before Alice died, Carice returned home from a holiday in Mürren, having met there a Surrey farmer older than she was named Samuel Blake.
 Her mother sensed a secret, but Carice did not tell her.
 A year later, with her father's consent, they became engaged.
 They were married in January 1922 and she took the name Carice Elgar Blake.
 They had no children.

 After her mother died Carice devoted herself to supporting her father.
 After the death of her father in 1934 she played a part in the formation of the Elgar Birthplace Trust.
-Samuel Blake died in 1939, and Carice died in Bristol on 16 July 1970.
+Samuel Blake died in 1939, and Carice died in Bristol on 16 July 1970 aged 79.
 Her funeral was at St. Wulstan's Church in Little Malvern, where her parents were buried, and there was a memorial service for her at Farm Street Church in Mount Street, London W1 on 30 July.